 With the exclusion of case logs, all activities including assessments, can be mapped to curricula.
 It's imperative in specialty training that you map activities to competencies because this is how you evidence competency.
 Find out more in our article mapping activities to competencies and in our video explaining mapping to the curriculum in Portfolio Online.

 You will, of course, have regular meetings with supervisors.
-Notes from these sessions can be submitted by you or your supervisor in the same way as your induction meeting.
+Notes from these sessions can be submitted by you or your supervisor in the same way as your induction meeting; by requesting a review.
 Other online reviews include the Psychiatric Supervisor Report, the ARCP Educational Supervisor Report & the Form R.

 Every year specialty trainees undergo an Annual Review of Competence Progression (ARCP).
 Deaneries schedule the ARCP online for trainees and any past and upcoming ARCPs are displayed in a trainees's portfolio.
 Portfolio Online automatically populates ARCP Outcome Forms with any relevant data along with the folders & reviews that fall in the ARCP review period.
 It also gives automatic access to ARCP reviewers 14 days prior to a scheduled ARCP.